opynfinance/GammaProtocol/docs/contracts-documentation/OtokenFactory.md

 - `_strikePrice`: strike price with decimals = 18

-- `_expiry`: expiration timestamp in second
+- `_expiry`: expiration timestamp as a unix timestamp

-- `_isPut`: is this a put option, if not it is a call
+- `_isPut`: True if a put option, False if a call option

 #### Return Values:

-- targetAddress the address this otoken will be deployed at.
+- targetAddress the address this oToken would be deployed at

 ### Function `_getOptionId(address _underlyingAsset, address _strikeAsset, address _collateralAsset, uint256 _strikePrice, uint256 _expiry, bool _isPut) → bytes32 internal`

-internal function to hash paramters and get option id.
-Each option has a unique id.
+hash oToken parameters and return a unique option id

 #### Parameters: